uoftcprg/phh-std/required.rst

 Starting Stacks
 ^^^^^^^^^^^^^^^

 The ``starting_stacks`` field denotes the starting stacks of each player and is an array of positive integers or floats of length equal to the number of players.
 All stack sizes must strictly be non-zero.
-Unknown stack values can be denoted as ``null``.
+Unknown stack values can be denoted as ``inf`` (i.e. an infinite value).

 State Progression
 -----------------